Days to Expiry — Option Selling Analyzer logo

 • Theta decay: -$0.03 per day (manageable)

-• Pros: Balances time decay and premium cost
+• Pros: Optimal balance of time decay and premium cost

-• Best for: Trend trades with 4-6 week targets
+• Best for: Most directional trades with 2-4 week targets

 Example: AAPL trend starting (30 DTE):